belibasCH/webchat-server/README.md

 {
     "type": "load_chat",

-    // The id of the user with which the chat is shared.
+    // The id of the other user with which the chat is shared.
     "user_id": "UUID"
 }
 ```